-Review Credibility: Excellent After thoroughly testing the Sony RX100, Tim Coleman says "it has made its way onto my Christmas list."
+After thoroughly testing the Sony RX100, Tim Coleman says, "It has made its way onto my Christmas list."
 With class-leading image quality, terrific handling and a pocketable body, it outscores all other compact cameras here.

 Review: Sony Cyber-shot DSC-RX100 Review, Tim Coleman, July 14, 2012

-Review Credibility: Excellent In this exhaustive review, experts judge every aspect of the Sony RX100 and show side-by-side photo comparisons with a bunch of rivals, including both pocket-sized and bigger cameras.
-Although it's not quite as good as a DSLR -- or even a compact interchangeable-lens camera -- the RX100 does beat its pocket rivals.
+In this exhaustive review, experts judge every aspect of the Sony RX100 and show side-by-side photo comparisons with a bunch of rivals, including both pocket-sized and bigger cameras.
+Although it's not quite as good as a DSLR -- or even a compact interchangeable-lens camera -- the RX100 does beat its pocket-sized rivals.

-Review: Sony Cyber-shot DSC-RX100, Shawn Barnett, Mike Tomkins, Zig Weidelich and Dave Etchells, June 6, 2012
+Review: Sony RX100 Review, Shawn Barnett, Mike Tomkins, Zig Weidelich and Dave Etchells, June 6, 2012

-Review Credibility: Very Good Editors here name the Sony RX100 the Best Pocket Camera of 2012 after in-depth testing.
-With incredibly sharp images that look like they came from a bulky DSLR camera, the Sony scores a perfect 10.
+Editors here name the Sony RX100 the Best Pocket Camera of 2012 after in-depth testing.
+With incredibly sharp images that look like they came from a bulky DSLR camera, the Sony scores a nearly perfect 9.1.